 Registering for Courses

-• Registration
+Registration

 Each semester the Registrar’s Office provides students with course information and registration procedures.
 Students generally register in November for the following Spring Semester and at the end of March/beginning of April for the following Summer and Fall Semesters.
 In order to register, students first must resolve all financial or other holds on their records.
 Students must register using MyDU.
 Students receive registration time tickets approximately one (1) week prior to registration.
 Students receive registration priority according to the number of credit hours they have completed.
 A more detailed description of registration procedures follows:

-• Registration Procedures
+- Registration Procedures

 The Sturm College of Law bases registration priorities on the number of credit hours students have earned.
 We divide all students into groups based on their proximity to graduation, and those students closest to graduation have top priority.
 Students must pay close attention to their registration time.
-If a student fails to register during the designated registration period, the student may not secure the courses most valuable to him or her.
+If a student fails to register during the designated registration period, the student may not secure the courses most valuable to them.

 “Earned credit hours” for registration priority purposes include the credit hours in which students currently are enrolled.

-• Wait List Registration and Policies
+- Wait List Registration and Policies

 If a course is closed at the time of registration, a student can automatically place themselves on the wait list for the desired course.
 Students may wait list for up to three courses at a time.
 Each course’s wait lists are ranked in the order students place themselves on the wait list.
 When a spot in a course opens, the first student on the wait list receives an email notifying them of the open spot.
 The student has 24 hours to add themselves to the course.
 Failure to act within 24 hours will result in being dropped from the wait list, and then the next student on the wait list will be notified of the open spot.